jacksmedia/guide1/docs/basics/swapping.md

 ---
-sidebar_position: 9
+sidebar_position: 5
 ---
-# 🔄 Swap Between Tokens (BSC)
+# 🔄 Swap Between Tokens

-You can use Apeswap to unwrap your WBNB into BNB!
+You can use Trust Wallet to move between blockchains!

-Here's the overeview:
+- why?

-Highlight steps
+Highlight steps to change BSC (BNB BEP20) to BNB (BEP2)
+- how